Arethusa / Octopus

 Syracuse (Sicily) - Litra

-Head of Arethusa left, wearing double loop earring, simple necklace with pendant, ampyx on which, E[V] and sphendone [adorned with stars]; in right field, barley grain.
+Head of Arethusa left, wearing helix earring, simple necklace with pendant, ampyx on which, E[V] and sphendone [adorned with stars]; in right field, barley grain.

 Octopus